 The City uses three devices to record and maintain places having local cultural heritage significance: its Municipal Heritage Inventory, Heritage List, and Heritage Conservation and Development Policy.

-Local governments are required under section 45 of the Heritage of Western Australia Act 1990 to prepare a Municipal Inventory to recognise the heritage importance of places to the local community.
+Local governments are required under section 45 of the Heritage of Western Australia Act 1990 to prepare a Municipal Heritage Inventory (MHI) to recognise the heritage importance of places to the local community.

-'Cultural heritage significance' is the aesthetic, historic, scientific or social significance a place may have for present and future generations.
+'Cultural heritage significance' is the aesthetic, historic, scientific or social significance of a play may have for present and future generations.
 This term has been defined by the Heritage Council of Western Australia and is used as assessment criteria in the preparation of a MHI to evaluate the importance of a place.
-The final decision to enter a place into the revised MHI will be made by the Council, following due regard of submissions received following advertising of the draft MHI review.

-A Heritage List is a list of places compiled under the City's Town Planning Scheme No.2 for which planning approval will be required for demolition, alterations or other development affecting the cultural heritage significance of the place.
+A Heritage List is a list of places compiled under the City's Town Planning Scheme No.2 for which Development Approval will be required for demolition, alterations or other development affecting the cultural heritage significance of the place.

 Heritage Lists must be compiled with regard to the Municipal Heritage Inventory, but do not necessarily include all places in the Municipal Heritage Inventory.
 The City includes all places on the Municipal Heritage Inventory with a Management Category of "D" or higher on the list, but excludes historic sites (where the structure is gone) and places outside of the jurisdiction of the City's Town Planning Scheme (such as Garden Island and Penguin Island).